Michigan pileup amid polar vortex caught on terrifying dashcam video

 Gov. Gretchen Whitmer on Monday declared a state of emergency for Michigan, as authorities warned those in areas experiencing the winter weather should stay inside.

-At least eight people -- including a college student and Indiana police officer -- are dead as a result of the bitter, record-breaking deep freeze.
+At least nine people -- including a college student and Indiana police officer -- are dead as a result of the bitter, record-breaking deep freeze.

 Fox News' Nicole Darrah and The Associated Press contributed to this report.